eecs582/eecs582.github.io/index.md

 ## Course Overview

 Operating systems are a critical and complex piece of software that does the heavy lifting of managing computing devices for other software.
 It is also one of the few kind of software that has been extensively engineered, studied, refined, debated, and even overhauled for over decades.
-While one might consider operating systems as a mature software already, its evolution is far from complete with exciting new ideas that keep being proposed.
+While one might consider operating systems as mature software, its evolution is far from complete.

 This course exposes students to the operating systems as a research field and study operating systems, and more broadly computer systems in general, from a design